HITsz-TMG/UMOE-Scaling-Unified-Multimodal-LLMs/VideoVista/README.md

 ---
 ## 🔥 News
 **`2024.06.11`** 🚀 We release VideoVista, A Versatile Benchmark for Video Understanding and Reasoning.
-You can download it from [hugging face](https://huggingface.co/datasets/Uni-MoE/VideoVista).
+You can download the evaluation part of VideoVista from [hugging face](https://huggingface.co/datasets/Uni-MoE/VideoVista).

 ## 🌟 VideoVista Overview